 - 9.2.2.2.
 In areas designated on Schedule 13 as Low-Rise Mixed-Use, the following policies shall apply: - a.
 Low-Rise Mixed-Use areas are generally located on arterial or collector streets.
 They will allow for an integrated mix of residential, community and small scale retail uses intended to serve the local population.
-These areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas.
+These areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas. - b.
+The following uses shall be permitted in areas designated as Low-Rise Mixed-Use, in addition to those uses permitted through policy 9.2.1.9: - Residential units, including one primary residential unit and up to two additional residential units, pursuant to the policies of Section 7.5.1 of this Plan; - ii.
+Home occupations; - ii.iii. live-work uses; - iii.iv.
+Small scale hotels;

-- b.
-The following uses shall be permitted in areas designated as Low-Rise Mixed-Use, in addition to those uses permitted through policy 9.2.1.9: - i.
-Residential units; - ii.
-Home occupations; - iii.
-Small scale hotels; - iv.
-Retail uses subject to the policies of subsection 5.2.3; and - v.
+- iv.v.
+Retail uses subject to the policies of subsection 0; and v.vi.
 Office uses. - c.
 In areas designated as Low-Rise Mixed-Use and located in Intensification Areas identified on Schedule 1, the ground floor frontage of buildings facing arterial and collector streets shall predominantly consist of retail uses or other active uses that animate the street. - d.
-In areas designated as Low-Rise Mixed-Use and located in Intensification Areas the zoning by-law shall require a minimum of 30% of the total gross floor area of all uses on the lot to consist of uses other than retail uses. - e.
+In areas designated as Low-Rise Mixed-Use and located in IntensificationAreas the zoning by-law shall require a minimum of 30% of the total gross floor area of all uses on the lot to consist of uses other than retail uses. - e.
 In areas designated as Low-Rise Mixed-Use and located in Community Areas identified on Schedule 1, retail and office uses will be limited to a maximum of 500 square metres of gross floor area if located on a collector street as indicated on Schedule 9. - f.
-The following Building Types are permitted in areas designated as Low-Rise Mixed-Use, pursuant to policies in subsection 9.2.3 of this Plan: - i.
+The following Building Types are permitted in areas designated as Low-Rise Mixed- Use, pursuant to policies in subsection 9.2.3 of this Plan: - i.
 Townhouses; - ii.
-Stacked Townhouses; - iii.
+Stacked and/or Back to Back Townhouses; - iii.
 Low-Rise Buildings; and - iv.
 Public and Private Institutional Buildings.